writethedocs/www/docs/conf/portland/2023/writing-day.rst

 -------------------

-We encourage attendees to `submit projects <https://forms.gle/NNBzBCwjdB2vF7ZeA>` for Wrting Day in advance.
+We encourage attendees to `submit projects <https://forms.gle/NNBzBCwjdB2vF7ZeA>` for Writing Day in advance.
 You are more than welcome to bring a project, and announce it during the actual Writing Day.

 Project Listing